Amelia5p/YogaWithBilly/README.md

 ![CSS Code Validation](assets/images/css.png)

-# Credits

-## Images and content

-- All images used on the site were taken professionally and provided to me by the owner of the business.

-## Background Image

-- The only image I sourced was from Pexels https://www.pexels.com/photo/bright-sky-with-fluffy-clouds-7283618/

-## Favicon

-- <a href="https://favicon.io/favicon-converter/#google_vignette"> Favicon Converter</a>
-- <a href="https://www.canva.com/"> Canva</a>

-## Other
-- <a href="https://fonts.google.com/"> Google Fonts</a>
-- <a href="https://www.w3schools.com/"> W3schools</a>
-- <a href="https://colors.muz.li/"> Muzli Colors</a>
-- <a href="https://www.shutterstock.com/image-resizer">Shutterstock to resize images</a>

-## Code / Educational Resources

-- How to create cards: https://www.youtube.com/watch?v=9FNNkzPBFcE
-- Code institutes 'Love Running' project.
-- Information regarding yoga practices: <a href="https://fusionwellness.com.au/">Fusion wellness</a>

 # Bugs

 Debugging and problem solving were done consistently throughout the development process.

 List of some issues that arised: